KevinfromHP/KevinsAdditionalItems/ModMeta/README.md

 ## To Do

-* Imp Extract only works for host (singleplayer-only).
 * Lunar Item Primordial Flesh coded, requires model and icon
 * Lunar Item Seeking Stone coded, requires icon
 * May remaster the model for Artemis' Blesing, will DEFINITELY remaster icon for Artemis' Blessing